 The new program is based on Personal Points.
 The points that you get are based on your goals and favorite foods.
 Thus, it is said that there won’t be a meal plan that is the same.
 You get to spend these during the day depending on the recipes that you make.
 Additionally, you still get ZeroPoint foods, which are foods that are unlimited for you to consume.

-Another modification they have done in the new version of the WW program is that it gives you extra ZeroPoint food points for positive habits.
+Another modification in the new version of the WW program is that it gives you extra ZeroPoint food points for positive habits.
 For example, suppose you walk your dog or choose healthier fats (unsaturated) over unhealthy (saturated).
 In these cases, you are given more points to spend.

 WW redesigns their program about every two years, so you may want to visit their website to check out the latest version, which was rolled out in November 2021.

 If you choose, you can do keto on Weight Watchers.
 When you are filling out the WW questionnaire, you can select which types of foods you want to include.
 Thus, you can choose more fats and fewer carbs for your plan, and keep track of your carbs for keto while you’re counting points for WW.
 However, one of the main goals of WW is to eat all types of foods.